Astronaut1984/Equation-Solver/README.md

-#Description:
+# Description:
--Simple Equation Solver of n equations with n variables.
+- Simple Equation Solver of n equations with n variables.
--Works with real and complex numbers
+- Works with real and complex numbers
--Simple and intuitive CLI
+- Simple and intuitive CLI
-#Usage:
+# Usage:
 1. Enter the size of the matrix.
 2. Enter whether the matrix is real or complex.
 3. Enter the coefficients matrix
 4. Enter the constants' matrix

-##Example:
+## Example:
 ```
 ====================================
 Enter the size of the matrix: 3